laravel-shift/blueprint-docs/source/docs/extending-blueprint.md

 Each registered generator is then called with tree and responsible for generating code.
 By default, this contains the parsed `models` and `controllers`.
 However, it may also contain additional items you may have placed in the tree with a lexer.

-The [blueprint-nova-addon](https://github.com/Naoray/blueprint-nova-addon) is a very simple extension to Blueprint for generating Laravel Nova components.
-You may use this as an example of extending Blueprint to reference in your own projects or share with the Laravel community.

 In addition, I also discuss the architecture for extending Blueprint as well as adding new syntax for [database seeders](/docs/generating-database-seeders) during this [weekly Blueprint live-stream](https://www.youtube.com/watch?v=ZxpmSAXKG1A&t=1656).

+### Community Addons
+You may use these addons in your projects or as an example of how to create your own and possibly share them with the Laravel community.

+- [API Resources Tests](https://github.com/axitbv/laravel-blueprint-streamlined-test-addon): Swaps Blueprint's TestGenerator with a [*too fancy* and *too specific*, *streamlined* tests](https://github.com/laravel-shift/blueprint/pull/220) generator for API Resource Controllers.

+- [Laravel Nova](https://github.com/Naoray/blueprint-nova-addon): Installing this addon will will generate Nova resources for each of the models specified in your `draft.yml`.

+- [Pest Test Generator](https://github.com/fidum/laravel-blueprint-pestphp-addon): Replaces the standard PHPUnit TestGenerator with a [Pest](https://github.com/pestphp/pest) test generator that outputs elegent and fluent test cases for your controllers.